 In 2017, he produced the 9-minute film short "MLK's Boston Years", that was the subject of an interview on National Public Radio's "All Things Considered".

-In 2018, King produced his second feature-length documentary, "Fair Game: Surviving A 1960 Georgia Lynching", which prompted the State of Georgia to reopen a 60-year-old Jim Crow era child murder case.
+In 2018, King produced his second feature-length documentary, "Fair Game: Surviving A 1960 Georgia Lynching", which prompted the State of Georgia to reopen a 60-year-old Jim Crow era child rape and murder case.

 King is currently in post-production on his third feature-length documentary about pre-abolition slavery in New England.

-A sought-after speaker, King has been booked by colleges and universities across the country where he introduces, screens and discusses the subjects of his films before segueing into audience Q&A.
+A sought-after speaker and presenter, King has been booked by colleges and universities across the country where he introduces, screens and leads robust discussions around his films before segueing into spirited audience Q&A.

 Click the Diversity Programming page to learn more about how to book his documentary and discussion programs.
 Thank you.